 - want to study in a highly international class of peers with English as the teaching language

-- are keen on working in a highly interdisciplinary environment
+- are keen on working in a highly interdisciplinary and diverse environment

-Please mind the following.
-This is not the right study programme for you if
+Please note: This is not the right study programme for you if

-- you are mainly looking for any study programme taught in English
+- your main interest is to study any remotely fitting study programme taught in English

-- you have only a basic education in the natural sciences: study programmes that have a mostly technical/applied content such as nursing, laboratory technology, industrial biotechnology, fisheries science, etc., are not a sufficient prerequisite to apply.
+- you have only a basic education in the natural sciences: study programmes that have a mostly technical/applied content such as nursing, laboratory technology, industrial biotechnology, fisheries science, etc., in most cases are not a sufficient prerequisite to apply.
 Neither are medical/veterinary programmes, unless substantial experimental research experience can be proven

-- you lack experimental research experience (practical courses are not equivalent to research).
+- you lack substantial experimental research experience (practical courses are not equivalent to research)

 The Study Program